 About the Division

-The UC Division of Hematology Oncology was founded in 1948 by Richard Vilter, MD, as the Hematology Division of the Department of Internal Medicine when few similar divisions existed in the United States.
+The UC Division of Hematology Oncology was founded in 1948 by Richard Vilter, MD, as the Hematology Division of the Department of Internal Medicine.
+At the time, few similar divisions existed in the United States.
 In 1976, the Division was combined to include both disciplines of Hematology and Medical Oncology.

-We also work with the University of Cincinnati Cancer Institute as well as several basic science departments of the College of Medicine and the hematology oncology section of Cincinnati Department of Veterans Affairs (VA) Medical Center.
+We also closely interact with the University of Cincinnati Cancer Institute as well as the Basic Science Departments of the College of Medicine and the Hematology and Oncology section of Cincinnati Department of Veterans Affairs (VA) Medical Center.